-The Research Lab has supported the research efforts of faculty and graduate students at the School of Nursing as well as the wider community for several decades.
+The Cain Center Lab has supported the research efforts of faculty and graduate students at the School of Nursing as well as the wider community for several decades.
 Our hardware includes PCs loaded with statistical software, a qualitative software program, a printer, and a scanner.
-Our list of general and specialized software is extensive.
-Our papers cover subjects from the very theoretical (HLM analysis) to the very applied (updating your virus protection software).
 Our friendly and experienced lab assistants are on hand to help you in many ways.
 Please refer to the Cain Center for Nursing Research Lab Policies and Procedures for detailed information.

 Dr. Sharon Horner

 Office: NUR 3.102H